Publications

 Working Papers

-"Law, Chinese Style: Solving the Authoritarian’s Legal Dilemma through the Private Provision of Law," with Barry R. Weingast
+"Solving the Authoritarian’s Legal Dilemma through the Private Provision of Law," with Barry R. Weingast

 - [PDF]

 - Abstract: How do authoritarian states build the legal infrastructure of private law (e.g., property rights, contract enforcement) necessary to support efficient markets?
 Authoritarians typically undersupply this infrastructure due to an “authoritarian’s legal dilemma”: how to create a judiciary that would supply and only supply private law.
 If a judiciary is sufficiently strong and independent to support private law, it cannot credibly commit not to constrain the autocrat by strengthening public law (e.g., citizen rights, constitution).
-We argue that China has devised a novel solution to this dilemma: partially outsourcing the provision of private law to key private actors.
-In China’s 700-million-user e-commerce market, online trading platforms (e.g., Taobao) have privately supplied strong legal infrastructure to enforce contracts, prevent fraud, and settle disputes.
-Such platforms both enforce and create private law through rule experimentation.
-This digital route to legal development is politically viable and potentially generalizable to other states.
+We argue that China has devised a solution to this dilemma: partially outsourcing the provision of private law to key digital platforms.
+In China’s 800-million-user e-commerce market, online trading platforms (e.g., Taobao) have privately supplied strong legal infrastructure to enforce contracts, prevent fraud, and settle disputes.
+These institutions not only fill gaps in the state legal system but also partner with the state in enforcing existing laws.
+This digital approach to legal development provides a politically expedient solution to market failures and governance deficits, especially when political constraints obstruct formal institutional reforms.

 - Key Words: Rule of Law; Authoritarianism; China; Politics of Technology; E-Commerce.